klabacka-lab/BAM_comparative_genetics/README.md

 * e_coli_farm.py takes a multiple sequence alignment FASTA file and "farms" the alignment for anything not present in a given species (default for this project is Escherichia coli)
-  * Removes all columns not represented by target species (eliminates gaps in target species)
+  * Removes all columns not represented by target species
+    * Eliminates gaps in target species and adjusts all other amino acid sequences
   * Writes farmed sequences to new FASTA file